Cookies help us keep you and Monzo safe, give you a better experience and show you more relevant ads

-You can think of cookies like stickers.
-Every time you visit a site, that site puts a sticker on you so they can keep track of how many times you’ve visited, how long you’ve spent there, and what you’ve done.
-That lets the site show you things which are relevant to you, based on information you’ve entered and stuff you’ve looked at.
+Think of cookies as stickers - when you visit a site, the site puts a sticker on you so that it knows if you come back and can collect information about your visit.
+That lets the site show things relevant to you, based on information you’ve entered and stuff you’ve looked at.
 The length of time stored depends on the cookie, but this is generally between a few minutes and up to two years.

 We use these kinds of cookies on monzo.com:

 - Cookies to help keep you and Monzo safe (you can't turn these off)

 - Cookies to give you a better experience (you can turn these off)

 - Cookies to help show you more relevant ads (you can turn these off)